Last Updated on November 8, 2021

 The Cincinnati Zoo’s Festival of Lights is another amazing Christmas light display in the United States that will dazzle you this Christmas season.
 The Festival of Lights features thousands of lights themed with animals.
 You can also take a train ride around the zoo to see the lights as well!

-The United States is full of amazing Christmas light shows and displays that will dazzle your holiday season.
+The United States is full of amazing Christmas light displays that will dazzle your holiday season.
 Which one will you visit next?!